-Benefits of Having a Lawn
+Benefits of Having a Lawn in Fayetteville

 Oxygen Generation: Many activities in our lives create poisonous gases such as carbon dioxide.
-One of the benefits to having turf grass is that it requires carbon dioxide to survive.
+One benefit to having turf grass is that it requires carbon dioxide to survive.
 It takes this poisonous gas out of the atmosphere and replaces it with oxygen.
 Grass is such an efficient carbon dioxide/oxygen converter that an area just 50 feet by 50 feet generates enough oxygen to meet the needs of a family of four.

 Temperature Modification: All plants play an important role in controlling climate.
 Turf grasses are among the best groundcovers for efficient control of solar radiation.
 On a hot summer day, a lawn’s surface can be at least 30 degrees cooler than that of asphalt.